2021 TACA Silver Cup Award Luncheon

 Honoring Donna Wilhelm and Sam Self

-Presented by J.P.Morgan
+Presented by The Eugene McDermott Foundation and J.P.Morgan

 Celebrated annually, the TACA Silver Cup Award recognizes two individuals for their outstanding volunteer leadership and contributions to the arts in North Texas.
 The TACA Silver Cup Award Luncheon serves as a unique opportunity to honor these individuals and gather the region’s civic and cultural leaders, patrons, and volunteers in support of distinguished leadership and volunteerism in the arts.